Television in Israel: Digital terrestrial television

 In August 2009, Israel launched digital terrestrial broadcasts with the intention to phase out the analogue broadcast, under the Idan+ brand.
 Israel shut down analogue television services on 13 June 2011; the first nation in the Middle East to abandon analogue over-the-air broadcasting.
-In the early stage there was only single mux broadcast in SFN with five channels and later on a sixth TV channel was added and also a selection of public and regional radio stations.
+In the early stage there, was only single MUX broadcast in SFN with five channels (Channel 1, Channel 2, Channel 10, Channel 33, Knesset) and later on a sixth TV channel was added (Education 23) and also a selection of public and regional radio stations.
 By mid-2017 an additional mux was introduced with five new TV channels in DVB-T2 standard, including IPBC's Hebrew channel "Kan 11" channel in HD.

 In January 2025, all terrestrial broadcasts are done in the DVB-T2 standard, after the shutdown of MUX1, which broadcast in DVB-T.

 Cable television

 Cable television started in Israel in the city of Netanya in 1969, initially to combat poor viewing reception of the existing IBA channel.
 For this purpose, the Ko-Had (קו־חד) company was established.
 Its infrastructure also relayed TV channels from neighboring countries, which caused problems with the authorities.

+The three cable companies (Matav, Tevel and Golden Channels) merged in 2003 to form Hot.

+Satellite television

+Yes, owned by Bezeq, began broadcasting in 2000 using the Amos satellite.
+In 2025, facing a massive move from satellite to fiber services, Yes moved to IAI's Dror 1 satellite.